32 Different Types of Moths in Minnesota

 9. Angulose Prominent Moth

-The Angulose Prominent Moth (Peridea angulosa) is also on our list of types of moths in Minnesota and species of moth that can be found in North America.
+The Angulose Prominent Moth (Peridea angulosa) is also on our list of types of moths in Minnesota and species of moth found in North America.
 It belongs to the family Notodontidae and has light gray wings with silvery-gray spots.

 It has two angled bands on the underside of its forewings, which is why it is named after the Latin word “angulosis,” meaning having angles.
 The species is found in various habitats, including wooded areas, fields, meadows, and wood edges.
 They usually fly by night and are attracted to artificial lights and sugar bait or blacklight traps with sheet baffles.